RRD Facility Spotlight: RRD Packaging Solutions – Durham

 What is it about RRD Packaging Solutions – Durham that makes it unique in the current marketplace?

-Jerry Davis, Plant President: I know “one-stop-shop” can be a bit overused in our industry, but it’s a phrase that accurately represents what this facility is truly capable of.
+Jim Hummer, VP of Operations: I know “one-stop-shop” can be a bit overused in our industry, but it’s a phrase that accurately represents what this facility is truly capable of.
 Durham produces, stores, and ships what our clients need, when they need it.

 To get a little more specific, I think it makes sense to drive some attention to our specialty equipment — and we have a rarely seen full complement of it.
 This machinery enables us to create truly unique, high-grade packaging through the application of extraordinary embellishments.